-The town and port of Old Onslow was gazetted in 1885, butfrom the outset, the town and port of Onslow experienced difficulties owing to the natural features of the site, exposure to cyclones, and a dynamic coastline that created silting issues at the river mouth.
-Accordingly, in 1893the Public Works Department prepared plans to extend the landing, and construct a bond store and goods shed on the river bank, and for a tramway between the landing and the town.
+The town and port of Old Onslow was gazetted in 1885, but from the outset the town and port of Onslow experienced difficulties owing to the natural features of the site, exposure to cyclones and a dynamic coastline that created silting issues at the river mouth.
+Accordingly, in 1893 the Public Works Department prepared plans for extension of the landing, for a bond store and goods shed on the river bank, and for a tramway between the landing and the town in 1893.